chrishumboldt/rocket-propel/README.md

 ### Border Radius

 ##### border-radius($radius: 2px)
-Set the border radius property around an element with all the necessary prefixes for all the browser types.
+Set the border radius property around an element.

 ##### border-radius-x($radius: 2px)
-Set the **x** border radius property of an element with all the necessary prefixes for all the browser types.
+Set the **x** border radius property of an element.
 The options for x are top, right, bottom, left, top-left, top-right, bottom-left, bottom-right.

 ##### border-radius-no()
 Set the border radius of an element to 0.